paulndungu/AWS-Certified-Cloud-Practitioner-Certification-Notes/README.md

 ## Amazon Timestream

 Amazon Timestream is a fast, scalable, and serverless time series database service for IoT and operational applications that makes it easy to store and analyze trillions of events per day up to 1,000 times faster and at as little as 1/10th the cost of relational databases.
 Amazon Timestream saves you time and costs in managing the lifecycle of time series data by keeping recent data in memory and moving historical data to a cost-optimized storage tier based upon user-defined policies.

+-When a service is said to be fully managed it means that it handles routine administrative tasks such as setup, configuration, patching, and backups.